kekosaurusrexx/Blockchain/README.md

-# Python Blockchain
+# Python Blockchain with smart contracts

 This is a simple proof of concept of a blockchain written in python.
-It aims to correctly implement a blockchain with mining, transactions, smart contracts and networking.
+It aims to implement a blockchain with mining, transactions, smart contracts and networking.
 Written for a university project.

 ## ToDos